 Shopping for lab-created heart diamonds is one way you can save money.
 Since synthetic crystals can be "made-to-order" in more regular shapes than natural crystals, diamond cutters will waste less rough cutting them.
 Synthetic rough is also "cleaner," with none of the flaws that have to be cut out of natural rough.
 The more rough that cutters can "convert" into sellable finished stones, the less they will cost the consumer.

 Larger diamonds tend to show inclusions more easily.
-So, if you're shopping for heart cut diamonds of one carat or larger, you're likely to encounter stones with eye-visible inclusions.
+So, if you're shopping for heart cut diamonds of 1.00 carat or larger, you're likely to encounter stones with eye-visible inclusions.
 However, there are ways to hide flaws in heart cut diamonds.

 First, brilliant cuts can hide flaws easily in the many reflections of their facets.
 Fortunately, heart cut diamonds are cut in a brilliant style.
 Second, flaws in the outer edges of a diamond can be hidden in the setting.
 A well-placed prong or a bevel setting can cover obvious flaws.